 I am a Baltimore-based conceptual and social practice artist, researcher, digital storyteller, arts educator and afrofuturist.
 In my multidisciplinary art practice, I focus on material culture and social phenomena involving Black Muslims in the United States, and the role of Mundane Afrofuturism in Black folks’ daily lives through which I explore the nuances of duality existing within Black and Muslim people.
+I am particularly interested in how Afrofuturism can act as counter-memory and how the intricacies of language have affected Black people in the U.S. over time.

 For my work as a co-producer of my awards-nominated podcast OBSIDIAN, I am the recipient of a Red Bull Arts Microgrant and Rubys Artist Grant by the Robert W. Deutsch Foundation.
 I've collaborated with the Baltimore Museum of Art, the Walters Art Museum, Morgan State University’s Center for the Study of Religion and the City, Black Islam Syllabus, Sweaty Eyeballs Animation, and have recently completed a curatorial internship at the Smithsonian National Museum of African American History and Culture.